rnanosaur/rnanosaur.github.io/collections/_simulation/00-simulation.md

 * [NVIDIA Isaac Sim](https://developer.nvidia.com/isaac/sim)
 * [Gazebo](https://gazebosim.org)

+You can use the simulation working with the simulators directly installed on your desktop, otherwise you can run everything in a docker container.

+{% include feature_row id="tutorial" type="right" %}

-In the next pages we setup nanosaur to work on these simulator.
+In the next pages we setup the simulators from the nanosaur-cli and how to use them.